The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 7 September 2022

-About: Bugs in the species Liocoris tripustulatus can be found throughout Great Britain.
+About: Plant bugs in the species Liocoris tripustulatus can be found throughout Great Britain.
 They are strongly associated with common nettle as a host-plant.

 Common green capsid (Lygocoris pabulinus)